Sebziel/gcp-terraform/Readme.md

 * ```34.28.164.170:80``` should grant access to basic flask-based api that queries the database.
 Two endpoint are available:
  * /api/getUsers - that lists all the users in json format.
 Allows to limit the number of requested users with count parameter. e.g. ```http://34.28.164.170/api/getUsers?count=10``` will display 10 users.
  * /api/findUser - Finds a user with a 3 letters of a name or surname. e.g. ```http://34.28.164.170/api/findUser?firstname=Kristen``` will display all users with 'Kirsten' as a first name.

+**Note on locust** There are two ways to use locust in this project :
+* By running a job defined in k8s-manifests/locust.yaml - It uses a headless mode and pushes the results to storage bucket
+* By accessing locust UI (k8s svc 'locust-load-balancer') and triggering tests manually

 ## Sub-Project: terra-influx